kendru/learn-cljs/content/section-3/lesson-17-discovering-sequence-operations.md

 programs from an object-oriented approach, we usually think first about the individual objects in the system and what behaviours they support.
-For instance, in the case of an email program, we might be inclined to start be creating a `Message` object with messages like `markRead()` or `getLabels()`.
+For instance, in the case of an email program, we might be inclined to start by creating a `Message` object with messages like `markRead()` or `getLabels()`.
 Once we have modeled these objects, we might build some sort of collection object to put them in, or we may just use an array and iterate over it.
 The ClojureScript way is a